 Student projects that may impact the physical campus, pose a health, safety or environmental hazard, or otherwise increase the College’s institutional risk require review and approval by applicable campus offices.
-Please visit the student project approval site to view the online project review process.
+Please visit the student project approval HampEngage page to view the updated online project review process.
 Examples of projects requiring approval: installations of art or other structures on campus (other than gallery approved exhibits), creating new garden space, and performances in other than regular theater spaces.

-Installations, art works, posters, writings, and other projects that have not been approved through the student projects process (https://studentprojects.hampshire.edu/) may be removed by the College at any time.
+Installations, art works, posters, writings, and other projects that have not been approved through the student project approval process may be removed by the College at any time.